 Partner, Washington, D.C.

 Ray Calamaro represents clients before government agencies and senior officials in Washington, Brussels, and other capitals.
-A founder of the firm's Global Policy Advocacy practice, he has received numerous awards and other recognitions, most recently the Martindale-Hubbell 2014, peer-rated "Preeminent," "Highest Possible" rating for legal ability and ethical standards in International Trade and Investment Law and Legislation and Political Law Compliance.
+A founder of the firm's Global Policy Advocacy practice, he has received numerous awards and other recognition, most recently the Martindale-Hubbell 2015 and 2014 peer-rated "Preeminent," "Highest Possible" ratings for legal ability and ethical standards in International Trade and Investment Law and Legislation and Political Law Compliance.